influxdata/awesome/docs/part-2/querying-and-data-transformations.md

   </tr>
 </table>

 The boundary for the window period, as defined by either the `period` or `every` paramenter, is not based on execution time or the timestamps of any points returned by the range function.
 Instead windowing occurs at the top of the second, minute, hour, month, year.
-Additoinally, The window boundaries or groupings won't exceed the timestamps of the data you return from the range function.
+Additionally, The window boundaries or groupings won't exceed the timestamps of the data you return from the range function.
 For example, imagine the following scenario:
 You query for data with `|> range(start: 2022-01-20T20:18:00.000Z, stop: 2022-01-20T21:19:25.000Z)` and your last record has a timestamp in that range of `2022-01-20T20:19:20.000Z`.
 You're `every`/`period`duration is 30s.
 Then your last window group will have a _start value of `2022-01-20T20:19:00.000Z` and a _stop of value of `2022-01-20T20:19:30.000Z`.
 Notice how window grouping does not extend until the stop value specified by the range function.
 Instead, the grouping stops to include the final point.

 Windowing is performed for two main reasons: